Slasherme/Reading-notes/class2-2.md

 option if none match).
 1 .
 Data types can be coerced from one type to another.
 1 .
 All values evaluate to either truthy or falsy.
-1 .
-There are three types of loop: for, while, and
-1 . do ... while.
+1There are three types of loop: for, while, and do ... while.
 Each repeats a set of statements.